the-crypt-keeper/tldw/README.md

    - GUI with local LLM: `python summarize.py -gui --local_llm` (will ask you questions about which model to download and whether to use CPU/GPU)

-For commercial API usage for use with this project: Claude Sonnet 3.5, Cohere Command R+, DeepSeek.
-Flipside I would say none honestly.
+For commercial API usage for use with this project: Claude Sonnet 3.5, Cohere Command R+, DeepSeek, gpt4o.
+Flipside I would say none, honestly.
 The (largest players) will gaslight you and charge you money for it.
 Fun.

+That being said they obviously can provide help/be useful(helped me make this app), but it's important to remember that they're not your friend, and they're not there to help you.
+They are there to make money not off you, but off large institutions and your data.
+You are just a stepping stone to their goals.

 From @nrose 05/08/2024 on Threads:
 ```
 No, it’s a design.
 First they train it, then they optimize it.
 Optimize it for what- better answers?